Slakky/Hadoop-Spark/A1/docs/report.md

 2. In this example we used Hadoop in Local (Standalone) Mode.
 What is the difference between this mode and the Pseudo-distributed mode?

+The standalone mode is supposed to work by itself as a single Java program on the machine.
+It uses the machine FileSystem.

+The pseudo-distributed mode uses Hadoop as a daemon on the machine and it uses several nodes to work, simulating a pseudo-cluster.
+There may be different Hadoop daemons working at different VM but on a single machine.
+It uses Hadoop's File System (HDFS).